 “This award is about recognising nurses who are leading the way, who are able to influence policy and models of care that can be implemented nationally.
 Nurses are patient advocates who are instrumental to the promotion, prevention and treatment of health care to patients and communities,” Australian College of Nursing chief executive Kylie Ward said.

 “Congratulations to Nikki on being selected as this year’s Nursing Trailblazer for her work in improving the delivery of palliative care to Australians living in residential aged care."

-In a conversation with Aged Care Insite, Johnston – who also recently picked up a Medal of the Order of Australia – praised her colleagues at every opportunity, saying that nurses in the sector are “so hard working and undervalued”.
+In a conversation with Nursing Review, Johnston – who also recently picked up a Medal of the Order of Australia – praised her colleagues at every opportunity, saying that nurses in the sector are “so hard working and undervalued".